-Hypertrophic cardiomyopathy (HCM)is a health concern in many pure breed cats.
-A link has recently been found between Savannah Cats and HCM; there are cases that indicate that HCM may also be a reoccurring health issue in some wild cats.
-Several Savannah Breeders have their breeder cats scanned for HCM on an annual basis..
+Hypertrophic cardiomyopathy (HCM)is a health concern in many pure-breed cats.
+A link has recently been found between Savannah Cats and HCM; some cases indicate that HCM may also be a reoccurring health issue in some wild cats.
+Several Savannah Breeders have their breeder cats scanned for HCM annually.

 What is HCM?

-HCM is a disease which can cause sudden death and causes the thickening of the heart muscle which results in poor relaxing and filling ability.
-HCM can be very gradual but be detected via an ultrasoung scan.
-The pumping chamber also known as the ventricle becomes progressively thicker and less blood enters the chamber.
-The result of this means that less blood is released out to the body.
+HCM is a disease that can cause sudden death.
+It causes the thickening of the heart muscle, which results in poor relaxing and filling ability.
+HCM can be very gradual but can be detected via an ultrasound scan.
+The pumping chamber, also known as the ventricle, becomes progressively thicker, and less blood enters the chamber.
+This means that less blood is released into the body.

-HCM is detectable through an ultrasound scan ranging in cost between £170 - £300 per cat, per scan but discounts are often offered for bulk bookings.
-If you are interested in receiving a discount on your HCM Scans then please contact us.
+HCM is detectable through an ultrasound scan, which costs between £170 and £300 per cat.
+However, discounts are often offered for bulk bookings.
+If you are interested in receiving a discount on your HCM Scans, please contact us.

-Many breeders decide not to scan because of the high expense of these scans and because the disease can occur after a scan, so it requires repeat testing to check for the disease.
-HCM is a known disease in bengals and so, therefore, it can only be assumed that Savannahs are affected in their lineage.
+Many breeders decide not to scan because of the high expense of these scans and because the disease can occur after a scan, so repeat testing is required to check for the disease.
+HCM is a known disease in Bengals; therefore, it can only be assumed that Savannahs are affected in their lineage.
 The only way to be sure is to test.

 Auscultation (examining with a stethoscope)

-Your vet has likely checked your cat/ kittens heart with a stethoscope at a health check.
+Your vet has likely checked your cat/kitten's heart with a stethoscope at a health check.
 This is an essential part of examining the heart and circulation.
-It can be difficult for a vet to identify any problems with a stethoscope as surgeries are often noisy, cats don't like to sit still, happy to sit still but purr the whole time (!) or are terrified.
-All these different situations mean that diagnosing a heart murmur for example can be difficult because some murmurs increase or alter at different heart rates.
-If a significant murmur is found then careful notes will be made including a grading of 0 - 6.
-Your cats heart rhythm will also be noted.
+It can be difficult for a vet to identify problems with a stethoscope as surgeries are often noisy, cats don't like to sit still, and they are happy to sit still but purr the whole time (!) or are terrified.
+All these different situations mean that diagnosing a heart murmur, for example, can be difficult because some murmurs increase or alter at various heart rates.
+Careful notes will be made if a significant murmur is found, including a grading of 0 - 6.
+Your cat's heart rhythm will also be noted.
 Any significant murmur will require further investigation.
-ALWAYS make your breeder aware of any heart murmurs discovered, even on an annual health check because they will need to try and discover if there is a problem in their lines.
+ALWAYS make your breeder aware of any heart murmurs discovered, even on an annual health check, because they will need to try to find out if there is a problem in their lines.

 Auscultation does not provide a conclusive diagnosis in any case.
-IF you intend to breed from your cat then it is highly recommended that you have your kittens heart checked when they reach one year old by a Veterinary Cardiologist.
-They will have trained specifically in cardiology and be more rigorous and specific in their checks than a Veterinary Surgeon, it can be assumed.
+If you intend to breed from your cat, then it is highly recommended that you have your kittens' hearts checked when they reach one year old by a Veterinary Cardiologist.
+They will have trained specifically in cardiology and will be more rigorous and specific in their checks than a Veterinarian Surgeon, it can be assumed.

 Electrocardiogram (ECG)

-You Vet will recommend an ECG is an abnormal heart rhythm is detected.
+Your vet will recommend an ECG if an abnormal heart rhythm is detected.

 Echocardiography is a two-dimensional ultrasound examination of the heart.